fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

-Here we get a syntax error, which allows us to fix the mistake before it becomes
-a bug in our program.
+The same (almost) code again.
+But this time it is explicitly stated that the `divide` function works with type `num`.
+The compiler will now tell us that we have an error, allowing us to catch
+mistakes as we are writing the code.

 ```run-dartpad:theme-dark:mode-dart:width-100%:height-200px
 num divide(num a, num b) {